The Master's degree program in Social Economics qualifies you to meet great challenges in business, government, and society.

 There are no formal requirements for proficiency in English, however, you should be able to understand articles and textbooks written in English.
 During the semester you can improve your English through independent studies.

-In addition to taking mandatory subjects in the field of societal and social policy, the Master's degree program in Social Economics requires completing a minimum of two elective subject areas worth a total of at least 30 ECTS credits.
+In addition to taking mandatory subjects in the field of societal and social policy, the Master's degree program in Social Economics requires completing a minimum of two elective subject areas worth a total of a minimum of 30 ECTS credits.
 You can choose from a broad range of elective classes.
 Some elective courses have no prerequisites, such as a main focus on law, philosophy and economics, a main focus on gender studies, main focus on social philosophy and philosophical anthropology, main focus on educational sciences and subject didactics, etc.

 Subjects you already completed during your undergraduate studies also required for admission to the graduate degree program are excluded.
 This means, if you completed a Bachelor's degree in Social Law for example, you will have to take Labor Law, or vice versa.